Mother of Thousands, ETC.

 The other genus, Bryophyllum Salisb., was named and described by Richard Anthony Salisbury in Paradisus Londinensis in 1805.
 Currently, this genus is a synonym of Kalanchoe… Not sure for how long, though, because there is a lot of controversy…

-Plants of the World Online lists 155 species in the Kalanchoe genus (as of 2-2-21 when I last updated this page).
+Plants of the World Online lists 156 species in the Kalanchoe genus (as of 8-27-21 when this page was last updated).
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 I have to apologize for incorrectly naming this plant and not catching it since 2014… When I did my initial research for this plant when I brought it home in 2014, I incorrectly identified it as Kalanchoe daigremontiana.
 Continue reading…